Robbie Grossman Player Props: Rangers vs. Angels

 Robbie Grossman At The Plate

-- Grossman is batting .253 with three doubles, three home runs and nine walks.
+- Grossman is hitting .250 with three doubles, three home runs and 10 walks.

-- Grossman enters this game on a 12-game hitting streak.
-Over the course of his last outings, he's hitting .389 with one homer.
+- Grossman will look to extend his 13-game hitting streak.
+He's batting .368 with one homer over the course of his last outings.

-- In 12.5% of his games this season, he has gone deep, and 3.3% of his trips to the plate.
+- In 12.0% of his games this year, he has gone deep, and 3.1% of his trips to the plate.

-- In 29.2% of his games this year, Grossman has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.
+- Grossman has an RBI in seven of 25 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 12 of 24 games this season, and more than once 4 times.
+- In 12 of 25 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.